 (My then 17 month old ate five of them, he loved them so much!)
 Yes they have kale inside, but the flavors are really nicely balanced so the kids get some extra veggies right along with the classic flavor and texture they expect from baked meatballs.

-These healthy little meatballs have a nice mix of nutrients too.
-There’s fiber and Vitamin C from the kale, they’re an excellent source of protein and iron from the beef, and extra antioxidants from the onion and garlic.
+These healthy meatballs have a nice mix of nutrients too.
+There’s fiber and Vitamin C from the kale, they’re an excellent source of protein and are an iron-rich food for kids, and extra antioxidants from the onion and garlic.

 The inclusion of oats adds extra fiber and B vitamins.
 If you serve them in tomato-based sauce, you’ll add in more Vitamins A and C too.
 They’d be a great meatball to make for babies in the house—just dice them up and serve as a finger food.